pozil/cometd-node-client/README.md

 });
 ```

-4) If you wish to unsusbribe from a topic:
+4) If you wish to unsubscribe from a topic:
 ```js
 cometd.unsubscribe(subscription).then(() => {
     // This promise resolves when the client has succesfully unsubscribed